-- Make sure your ads follow editorial guidelines.
-In order to make sure all ads are high quality, every ad must meet high professional and editorial standards.
-That means no extra spaces, sTrAnGe CAPITALIZATION, exclamation marks!, or unclear URLs, to name a few.
+- Make sure that your ads follow editorial guidelines.
+In order to make sure that all ads are high quality, every ad must meet high professional and editorial standards.
+That means no extra spaces, sTrAnGe CAPITALISATION, exclamation marks! or unclear URLs, to name a few.
 Learn more about text ad requirements.

 6. Include at least 3 ads in every ad group

-It’s important to have more than one ad so that Google Ads can show the one that will likely perform best for each search.
+It’s important to have more than one ad so that Google Ads can show the one that is likely to perform the best for each search.
 One headline in each ad should mention at least one of your keywords.
 For the other headlines and descriptions, each ad can highlight different aspects of your offering.

 Consider including text about these topics